Eloping is the best way to get married!

-Those were my six elopement ceremony ideas.
+Those were my seven elopement ceremony ideas.
 Could you imagine how special your elopement would be if you did them?
 There are so many other great things you could do but the most important thing is that you do whatever will make it perfect for you.
 Many people elope because they don’t want to have to stick to traditions, I love that.
-Find a way to declare your love for one another and commit your lives to each other in the way that makes you both smile from ear to ear.
+Find a way to declare your love for one another and commit your lives to each other in a way that makes you both smile from ear to ear.
 That’s the great thing about adventure elopements, you really can do whatever you want!

 ELOPEMENT PLANNING RESOURCES

 I love helping couples plan their perfect elopement experience.
 It’s such an exciting time in a couple’s life.
 I’ve made a few other resources for anyone planning to elope, there will be links at the bottom of this page for the BEST elopement ideas!
 Also, make sure to check out some of the real elopements I’ve posted on my blog, there’s nothing like a real elopement to inspire you!
 So stick around & start dreaming about your own amazing elopement day!
 I hope it’s helpful.